Notuom/intuitree-java/README.md

 # IntuiTree Java Library
 This library is designed to generate JSON output from a flow process.

+### Requirement
+This library is using :
+- Maven
+- Java 1.8

 ### Overview

 This library is designed as follows :